anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Good timber does not grow with ease; the stronger the wind, the stronger the trees.
+Quote: Patience is the companion of wisdom.

-By: J. Willard Marriott
+By: Augustine of Hippo